Connect with us

 Engineers have a few techniques for constructing underwater tunnels.

 For the first option, crews typically build parts of the structure on dry land and then sink them into place.
 For instance, the Ted Williams Tunnel in Boston was constructed in sections in a shipyard.
 Workers dredged the tunnel’s future path in Boston Harbor, cleaning mud and other refuse out of the way.
 Then they placed the sealed segments along the prepared trench.
 Once the segments were connected, they opened the ends of the segments to create one long, continuous tube.
 Finally, the tunnel was covered with soil and rock.
-Very little of the construction was actually done underwater.
+Very little of the construction process was actually done underwater.

 In other cases, such as in shallow water, construction workers may be able to build directly from the surface.
-For instance, workers can drive waterfront retaining walls made out of sheet metal into the soil directly from a barge, without to divert the water.
+For instance, workers can drive waterfront retaining walls made out of sheet metal into the soil directly from a barge, without having to divert the water.

 Temporarily clearing the water away